The online application is now open. The next deadline for applications is May 3, 2023.

 This program supports research to build, test, or increase understanding of programs, policies, or practices to reduce inequality in the academic, social, behavioral, or economic outcomes of young people ages 5-25 in the United States.
 We prioritize studies that aim to reduce inequalities that exist along dimensions of race, ethnicity, economic standing, language minority status, or immigrant origins.Our focus on reducing inequality grew out of our view that research can do more than help us understand the problem of inequality—it can generate effective responses.
 We believe that it is time to build stronger bodies of knowledge on how to reduce inequality in the United States and to move beyond the mounting research evidence about the scope, causes, and consequences of inequality.

 - “Programs” are coordinated sets of activities designed to achieve specific aims in youth development.

 - “Policies” are broader initiatives intended to promote success through the allocation of resources or regulation of activities.
 Policies may be located at the federal, state, local, or organizational level.

 - “Practices” consist of the materials and activities through which youth development is enabled (e.g., coaching, mentoring, parenting, peer interactions, teaching).
-Practices involve direct interaction with youth (though not necessarily in person, as technology affords direct interaction from anywhere).
+Practices involve direct interaction with youth (in-person or virtual).

-Applications for research in this focus area must:
+Applications for research grants on reducing inequality must:

-- Articulate how findings from your research will help build, test, or increase understanding of a specific program, policy, or practice to reduce the specific inequality that you have identified.
+Articulate how findings from your research will help build, test, or increase understanding of a program, policy, or practice to reduce the specific inequality that you have identified.